 Derbyshire Cricket Foundation officials and volunteers are not expected to be an expert in the recognition of a safeguarding concern; however, all adults working, volunteering, and participating have a duty of care to be vigilant and respond appropriately to suspicions of poor practice, abuse, or bullying.
 They should also respond to any indication of abuse that may be occurring outside of the cricket setting.

 This does not mean that it is your responsibility to decide if a situation is poor practice, abuse, or bullying, but it is your responsibility to report your concerns to the County Safeguarding Officer or Deputy County Safeguarding Officer.

-It is important therefore to have in place a policy that will ensure unsuitable people are prevented from working with vulnerable adults.
+It is important therefore to have in place a policy that will ensure unsuitable people are prevented from working with adults at risk.

 We will do this by:

-- Recognising all vulnerable adults participating in cricket (regardless of age, gender, race, religion, sexual orientation, ability, or disability) have the right to have a positive and enjoyable cricketing experience and be protected from harm in a safe environment.
+- Recognising all adults at risk participating in cricket (regardless of age, gender, race, religion, sexual orientation, ability, or disability) have the right to have a positive and enjoyable cricketing experience and be protected from harm in a safe environment.

-- Ensuring individuals working within cricket at, or for, our Foundation provide a welcoming, safe, and fun experience for vulnerable adults.
+- Ensuring individuals working within cricket at, or for, the Foundation provide a welcoming, safe, and fun experience for adults at risk

-- Adopting and implementing the England and Wales Cricket Board (ECB) Adult Safeguarding Policy – when it is produced.
+- Adopting and implementing the England and Wales Cricket Board (ECB) Safeguarding Adults Policy.

 - Appoint a County Safeguarding Officer and ensuring that they attend all current and future training modules required by the ECB, so they have the necessary skills to undertake their role effectively.